PKUFlyingPig/cs-self-learning/docs/index.en.md

 If you can build up the whole CS foundation in less than three years, have relatively solid mathematical skills and coding ability, experience dozens of projects with thousands of lines of code, master at least C/C++/Java/JS/Python/Go/Rust and other mainstream programming languages, have a good understanding of algorithms, circuits, architectures, networks, operating systems, compilers, artificial intelligence, machine learning, computer vision, natural language processing, reinforcement learning, cryptography, information theory, game theory, numerical analysis, statistics, distributed systems, parallel computing, database systems, computer graphics, web development, cloud computing, supercomputing etc. I think you will be confident enough to choose the area you are interested in, and you will be quite competitive in both industry and academia.

-I firmly believe that if you have read to this line, you do not lack the ability and committment to learn CS well, you just need a good teacher to teach you a good course.
+I firmly believe that if you have read to this line, you do not lack the ability and commitment to learn CS well, you just need a good teacher to teach you a good course.
 And I will try my best to pick such courses for you, based on my three years of experience.

 ## **Pros**